Postpartum depression is a feeling of extreme sadness and related psychologic disturbances during the first few weeks or months after delivery.

 In postpartum psychosis, depression may be combined with suicidal or violent thoughts, hallucinations, or bizarre behavior.
 Sometimes postpartum psychosis includes a desire to harm the baby.

 Fathers may also become depressed, and marital stress may increase.

-Without treatment, postpartum depression can last months or years, and women may not bond with their infant.
-As a result, the child may have emotional, social, and cognitive problems later.
+Without treatment, postpartum depression can last for months or years.
 About one in three or four women who have had postpartum depression have it again.